Skip to main content

 Need for Speed: Shift was developed by Slightly Mad Studios.

-Need for Speed: Shift is a multiplayer game.
+Need for Speed: Shift is a single player game with multiplayer support.

 Similar games include Grid 2, Shift 2 Unleashed, Need For Speed Hot Pursuit, GRID Autosport, Project CARS 3 and others.